SquareSquash/ruby/README.md

 would prefer to use your own HTTP library, you can override the {Squash::Ruby.http_transmit} method.
 This method is also used for deploy notification.

-By default, if `SystemTimer` is present, then it is used to wrap the http request and raise an error if it takes to long.
-Otherwise the built in `Timeout` class is used.
-You can override the {Squash::Ruby.with_timeout}
-method to provide your own timeout protection for the request.

 Failsafe Reporting
 ------------------